microsoft/azure-analysis-services-http-sample/README.md

 Once you've got the configuration set, just run the API project in your Development environment and test with the included Swagger UI.

-GET `/api/Tables` endpoint to list the tables in the database.
+GET `/api/Tables` or `/api/{database}/Tables` endpoint to list the tables in the database.
 The response will look like:

 ```
 [